 History of the San Rafael Elks Lodge 1108

 Our Lodge was originally located in downtown San Rafael on Fifth Avenue.
-In 1965 we were given the opportunity to purchase Maple Lawn Estate from Louise Boyd, and it was just up the street from where the Lodge was originally located.
-In addition to the mansion house, there is an historic Carriage House, outbuildings, workers cottages, a swimming pool, picnc area and beautiful outdoor terrace lined with Magnolia Trees.
+In 1965 we were given the opportunity to purchase Maple Lawn Estate from Louise Boyd, just up the street from where the Lodge was originally located.
+In addition to the mansion house, there is an historic Carriage House, outbuildings, workers cottages, a swimming pool, picnic area and beautiful outdoor terrace lined with magnolia trees.

 History of the Property